ibexa/documentation-developer/docs/guide/personalization/developer_guide/recommendation_api.md

 ### Request parameters

-For the request to return recommendations, you must provide the following parameters.
+For the request to return recommendations, you must provide the following parameters:

 |Parameter|Description|Value|
 |---|---|---|